 White Collar Defense & Regulatory Enforcement

 Protecting a client from criminal indictment or civil regulatory charges – and mitigating the damage that typically results from such charges – is our goal from the outset of every criminal or regulatory investigation.
-The lawyers in our White Collar Defense & Regulatory Enforcement Group recognize that decisions made by counsel at the outset of a case can reduce the risk of such charges and damage.
+The attorneys in our White Collar Defense & Regulatory Enforcement Group recognize that decisions made by counsel at the outset of a case can reduce the risk of such charges and damage.

 We assess the facts and identify our client’s potential exposure as quickly as possible so we can promptly develop a strategy to best serve our client’s interests and desired outcome.
 If an indictment or civil charges are unavoidable, then we guide our client to a resolution in the client’s best interest, whether it is defending the case at trial or negotiating as favorable a plea or settlement as possible under the circumstances.

-Government Investigations & Enforcement Acts
+Government Investigations & Enforcement Actions

 We represent companies and individuals in: